nhejazi/hejazi/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were 0 ERRORs.
+* There were 0 ERRORs.

-There was 1 WARNING:
+* There was 1 WARNING:

   * LaTeX errors when creating PDF version.

     This typically indicates Rd problems, but no errors appear in Rdlatex.log

-There was 1 NOTE:
+* There was 1 NOTE:

   * New submission

 ## Downstream dependencies
-Nothing to report.
+* Nothing to report.

+## Additional Notes
+* Re-submission after adding details to DESCRIPTION.
+No other changes made.